-As first player, you should start with the 3rd hole as opening move as your last stone will land now in the mancala.
-This not only scores you a point, but gives you a second move.
+As the first player, you should start with the 3rd hole as opening move as your last stone will land now in the mancala.
+This not only scores you a point but gives you a second move.

 Now, play from your rightmost or second-rightmost hole.
 Either of these moves will drop a stone into your opponent's third hole blocking him to make the same opening move.